Four Reasons Our Garlic Tastes Great

 1) Our organic hardneck garlic is grown in Palouse loess; some of the best soil in the world.
 Great soil equals great tasting garlic.

 The Palouse region of Washington is known for its rolling hills and deep rich topsoil known as Palouse loess.
 Palouse loess is soil blown off departing glaciers during the last ice age.
-This extremely fertile topsoil soil is highly desirable and over 12 foot deep in our organic garlic field.
+This extremely fertile topsoil soil is highly desirable and is over 12 foot deep in our organic garlic field.
 Its beauty and fertility has caused more than one case of ‘soil lust’ among visiting out of town gardeners.
 We have to shake down visitors to check for unauthorized soil in pockets.

 2) Taste is Essential.
 If we don’t think the garlic taste is outstanding we don’t grow that variety.